 The AWD with standard tires only made a few short meters up the hill and then proceeded to slide backward.
 The 2WD with snow tires managed it all the way up the snowy hill without much loss of traction.

 The snow braking test was done on a 10 % decline.
 They attempted to stop mid-way down the hill.

 AWD slid all the way down the hill with little to no control or traction.
 The 2WD managed to stop after a few meters.

 Both the test vehicles were driven at 45km/hour and attempted to avoid an obstacle.
 The 2WD avoided the obstacle by performing an emergency avoidance man-oeuvre and succeeded.
 The AWD drove at 10km/h slower with all the traction control and other stability aids activated and still collided with the obstacle.
 The AWD back-end stepped out with major under-steer in the front and become very hard to control and unsafe.

 The above real-world testing found the winter tires to be much more effective on snow vs the AWD with regular tires.
-It passed all the test and out-performed the AWD in every department.
+It passed all the tests and outperformed the AWD in every department.

 Do You Really Need An AWD For Snow And Ice Driving?